 The framing will depend mainly on the use you will have of your portraits and also on the story you want to tell.

-If for most of the use, the image will be pretty small, headshot (head and shoulders in the frame) to upper body shot will be enough:
+headshot (head and shoulders in the frame) to upper body shot will be enough:

-If you use it on bigger sized documents or media (like website), you can have a wider crop of professional portrait (with images where you are seated for instance):
+If you use it on bigger sized documents or media (like website), you can have a wider crop of professional portrait (with images where you are seated for instance).

-Full-length body are commonly use in magazine and catalog to 'sell' an outfit.
 So most of the time, full-body shots can make your brain refer to that and so we tend to avoid it for personal branding images.

 However, it can totally make sense if you are into the fashion industry, or if the location you chose means a lot in your story and you want to show a lot of it.

-Last but not least, having your hands in the frame brings up the level of trust you convey.
+BONUS TIP: Last but not least, having your hands in the frame brings up the level of trust you convey.
 It is what our brain 'reads' totally unconsciously.

-YOUR OUTFITS
+5 - YOUR OUTFITS

-THE COLOURS
+6 - THE COLOURS

-YOUR ACCESSORIES :
+7 - YOUR ACCESSORIES :

 Here is a very concrete example: Professional portraits for Fanny who is an image consultant in NYC.
 She works a lot with colored fabrics and other tools.
 If it makes sense, bring accessories in your professional headshots and executive portraits.